onnx/onnx/docs/proposals/SymbolicShapeInfProposal.md

 ### Handling symbolic dimensions with data propagation
-When the shape contains symbolic dimensions, we try and propagate them downstream, however in cases where some arithmetic operations are performed on these symbolic dims we create a new symbols and propagate them instead.
+When the shape contains symbolic dimensions, we try and propagate them downstream, however in cases where some arithmetic operations are performed on these symbolic dims we create new symbols and propagate them instead.

 ### Output shape is dependent on input data